-This workshop outlines the principles of effective writing and demonstrates how to apply them to everyday public relations writing tasks.
+This course outlines the principles of effective writing and demonstrates how to apply them to everyday public relations writing tasks.
 It provides an introduction to different writing styles and practical advice on how to adapt them for different purposes, including news releases, feature articles and online posts.

 Who should attend?